 Stephen H. Moynihan has served as an officer of either the Company and one or more of its subsidiaries since 1987.
-In September 2005, he was appointed Senior Vice President and Treasurer.

-prior to which he served as Senior Vice President, Planning and Development.
+In 1996, he was appointed Senior Vice President Planning and Development, prior to which he served as Vice President and Treasurer.
+Mr. Moynihan served as Vice President of Strategic Planning of Clean Harbors Environmental Services, Inc. from 1990 until 1995.
 Prior to joining Clean Harbors, Mr. Moynihan was Audit Manager for Gerald T. Reilly and Company, a public accounting firm.
 Mr. Moynihan holds a BS degree in Accounting from Bentley College.